Carl-Victory/Credit-app/README.md

 ├── index.js             # Entry point of the application
 └── package.json         # Project dependencies and scripts
 ```
-###2.
-Key Components
+### 2. Key Components

-###Controllers
+### Controllers

--userController.js:
+- userController.js:
-    -Handles user registration, login, logout, and loan retrieval.
+    - Handles user registration, login, logout, and loan retrieval.

--loanController.js:
+- loanController.js:
-    -Manages loan applications, approvals, repayments, and overdue penalties.
+    - Manages loan applications, approvals, repayments, and overdue penalties.

--adminController.js:
+- adminController.js:
-    -Admin-only features like blacklisting users and generating reports.
+    - Admin-only features like blacklisting users and generating reports.

--kycController.js:
+- kycController.js:
-    -Handles KYC submissions and updates user verification status.
+    - Handles KYC submissions and updates user verification status.

-###Models
+### Models

--userModel.js:
+- userModel.js:
-    -Stores user information, including kycStatus and blacklisted status.
+    - Stores user information, including kycStatus and blacklisted status.

--loanModel.js:
+- loanModel.js:
-    -Tracks loan details such as amount, totalRepayment, repaidAmount, status, and dueDate.
+    - Tracks loan details such as amount, totalRepayment, repaidAmount, status, and dueDate.

--repaymentModel.js:
+- repaymentModel.js:
-    -Tracks individual repayment records (if needed for detailed repayment history).
+    - Tracks individual repayment records (if needed for detailed repayment history).

--kycModel.js:
+- kycModel.js:
-    -Stores KYC data such as employer, salary, and bank account details.
+    - Stores KYC data such as employer, salary, and bank account details.

-###Middleware
+### Middleware

--authMiddleware.js:
+- authMiddleware.js:
-    -Protects routes by verifying JWT tokens and user roles.
+    - Protects routes by verifying JWT tokens and user roles.

--errorHandler.js:
+- errorHandler.js:
-    -Centralized error handling for API responses.
+    - Centralized error handling for API responses.

-###Services
+### Services
--payment.js:
+- payment.js:
-    -Handles payment processing using Stripe.
+    - Handles payment processing using Stripe.

--scheduler.js:
+- scheduler.js:
-    -Automates tasks like updating overdue repayments and applying penalties.
+    - Automates tasks like updating overdue repayments and applying penalties.

--smsService.js:
+- smsService.js:
-    -Sends SMS notifications to users for important events.
+    - Sends SMS notifications to users for important events.

-##Project Logic
+## Project Logic

-###1.
-Loan Application
+### 1. Loan Application

--Users apply for loans by specifying the amount and tenureDays.
+- Users apply for loans by specifying the amount and tenureDays.
--The system calculates the totalRepayment using compound interest (0.04% per day).
+- The system calculates the totalRepayment using compound interest (0.04% per day).
--Loans are saved with a status of "pending" until approved by an admin.
+- Loans are saved with a status of "pending" until approved by an admin.

-###2.
-Loan Approval
+### 2. Loan Approval

--Admins can approve or reject loans.
+- Admins can approve or reject loans.
--Approved loans are marked with a status of "approved".
+- Approved loans are marked with a status of "approved".
--Users are notified via SMS upon approval or rejection.
+- Users are notified via SMS upon approval or rejection.

-###3.
-Loan Repayment
+### 3. Loan Repayment

--Users can repay any amount at any time before the due date.
+- Users can repay any amount at any time before the due date.
--The repaidAmount field in the loan record is updated dynamically.
+- The repaidAmount field in the loan record is updated dynamically.
--If the repaidAmount equals or exceeds the totalRepayment, the loan is marked as "repaid".
+- If the repaidAmount equals or exceeds the totalRepayment, the loan is marked as "repaid".

-###4.
-Automatic Penalty Handling
+### 4. Automatic Penalty Handling

--The scheduler.js service runs daily to check for overdue loans.
+- The scheduler.js service runs daily to check for overdue loans.
--Overdue loans are marked as "late", and a penalty is added to the totalRepayment.
+- Overdue loans are marked as "late", and a penalty is added to the totalRepayment.
--Users are notified via SMS about the penalty.
+- Users are notified via SMS about the penalty.

-###5.
-Repayment History
+### 5. Repayment History

--Users can view their repayment history for a specific loan.
+- Users can view their repayment history for a specific loan.
--If no repayments have been made, the system returns a message: "No repayments have been made."
+- If no repayments have been made, the system returns a message: "No repayments have been made."

-###6.
-Blacklisting Users
+### 6. Blacklisting Users

--Admins can flag users as blacklisted.
+- Admins can flag users as blacklisted.
--Blacklisted users cannot apply for new loans.
+- Blacklisted users cannot apply for new loans.

-##Setup Instructions
+## Setup Instructions

-###1.
-Clone the Repository
+### 1. Clone the Repository
 ```
 git clone https://github.com/your-username/loan-management-system.git
 cd loan-management-system
 ```
-###2.
-Install Dependencies
+### 2. Install Dependencies
 ```
 npm install
 ```
-###3.
-Set Up Environment Variables
+### 3. Set Up Environment Variables
 Create a .env file in the root directory and add the following:
 ```
 PORT=3000